Graduate Student Policies

 Please refer to the School of Music Student and Faculty Recitals Policies and Procedures page.

 Recordings of Performances and Studio Sessions

-Please refer to the WVU Sound Productions Recording Price Guide and Policy page or see room 416A for more information.
+Please refer to the WVU Sound Productions Recording Price Guide and Policy page

 The music library is housed WVU’s Evansdale Library, which is about a 10-minute walk from the Creative Arts Center.
 The collection in the Music Library (books, scores, recordings) is available to faculty, students, and the general public, subject to Library regulations.
 Questions about the music holdings may be directed toward Creative Arts Librarian Beth Royall at Beth.Royall@mail.wvu.edu.